lozingaro/academic-website/didactics/proposals.md

 ## Med_II

-The project aims to exploit **audio data** from the medical history of a patient to predict the risk of developing a specifi.
+The project aims to exploit **audio data** from the medical history of a patient to predict the risk of developing a specific disease (e.g. COVID-19, pneumonia).

 Lorenzo Vainigli developed a thesis work over this subject that can be used as a starting point for the project: